 Narrow-band UVB therapy, also called phototherapy or light therapy, delivers ultraviolet B (the beneficial component of sunlight) to the parts of your skin affected by atopic dermatitis.
 It’s effective for around 70% of atopic dermatitis sufferers.

 Narrow-band UVB alleviates itching, calms inflammation, and helps you fight bacteria while increasing vitamin D levels in your body.
 Most patients get the best results from a series of treatments.
-Your dermatologist may recommend twice-weekly treatments for a couple of months, for example.
+Your dermatologist may recommend thrice-weekly treatments for a couple of months, for example.